erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 title = "Setup you own Etheureum node with geth on the Ropsten test network"
 +++

-You're on the right place for a step by step guide to setup your own Ethereum node on the Ropsten.
+This is a step by step guide to setup your own Ethereum node on the Ropsten network.
 At the end of this guide you'll be able to:

-- Run your own ethereum node
+- Run your own ethereum node synced with the Ropsten testnet network
-- Making sure to keep your node in sync with your chosen network
+- Making sure to keep your node in sync with your the network
-- Be able to communicate via the json rpc API of your node
+- Be able to communicate via the JSON-RPC API of your own node

 ### Why ?

 - Once your dAPP and Smart Contract are working locally, you'll want to test it on a real network with (almost) real condition.
-- There is a service called [Infura](https://infura.io), allowing you to communicate easily with Ropsten via json-rpc without having your own node.
-However, Infura doesn't allow you to [listen to events](http://solidity.readthedocs.io/en/develop/contracts.html#events) that  your smart contract fired.
+- There is a service called [Infura](https://infura.io), allowing you to communicate easily with Ropsten via json-rpc without having to setup your own node.
+However, Infura doesn't allow you to [listen to events](http://solidity.readthedocs.io/en/develop/contracts.html#events) that  your smart contract could trigger.
 Events are useful when you want start to do some fancy thing like real time data replication on a second database or simply notify your users in your [dApp](https://ethereum.stackexchange.com/tags/dapp-development/info).
 If you do not need events, you should definitely use Infura :)

 ### Prerequisite :
 - Your own server.
 I have a [Digital Ocean](https://m.do.co/c/8cd97ac64536) one with Ubuntu ubuntu 16.04.
 If you're a student, you can have a nice [$50 free credits for testing purpose](https://education.github.com/pack).